clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

 ```
 For complex widgets this can get quite long, unfortunately there is no base class that different things like sf::Text's and sf::Shape's both inherit from that allow for both drawing and transformations of the object in SFML.

+There also exists another list named t_parts_sometimes.
+This is for parts of a widget that are apart of a popup, Like the ListBox Widget.
+We need a seperate list, because the bounding box of the widget is variable depending on if the dropdown list is visible or not.

+For complex widgets you can always override the Draw() function and do things your own way and avoid these lists.

 ---

 ### Size of the widget.